Contact

 DYUTIMAN MUKHOPADHYAY website

-I am a cognitive scientist, biologist, writer, and artist.
-I work at the confluence of the arts and sciences and am a practitioner of fine arts—primarily fine-art photography.
+I am a cognitive scientist, biologist, writer, and artist interested in how humans respond to constructs of representations and reality.
+I work at the confluence of the arts and sciences and am a practitioner of fine-arts—primarily fine-art photography—and poetry.

-The Indian aesthetic philosophy of detached passion is my key artistic inspiration along with world and Indian cinema, poetry, literature, and painting.
-Dream, desire, longing, separation, love, lust, death, illusion, obsession, delusion, faith, fate, and liberation—their inherent contradictions and commonalities—are the primary motifs in my artworks and in the literary texts corresponding to my art.
+The Indian philosophy of detached passion is my key artistic inspiration, along with world and Indian cinema, poetry, literature, and painting.
+Dream, desire, longing, separation, love, lust, death, illusion, obsession, delusion, faith, fate, and liberation—their inherent contradictions and commonalities—are the primary motifs in my art and literature.

 Research Tools: